DataDog/hiring-engineers/README.md

 # The Positions

 1. Support Engineer: check out the `support-engineer` [branch](https://github.com/DataDog/hiring-engineers/tree/support-engineer) of this repository.
+2. Solutions Engineer: check out the `solutions-engineer` [branch](https://github.com/DataDog/hiring-engineers/tree/solutions-engineer) of this repository.
-2. Devops Evangelist: check out the `devops-evangelist` [branch](https://github.com/DataDog/hiring-engineers/tree/devops-evangelist) of this repository.
+3. Devops Evangelist: check out the `devops-evangelist` [branch](https://github.com/DataDog/hiring-engineers/tree/devops-evangelist) of this repository.

 # How do I submit my results?